stevekuznetsov/kubernetes/examples/openshift-origin/README.md

 This example shows how to run OpenShift Origin as a pod on an existing Kubernetes cluster.

 OpenShift Origin runs with a rich set of role based policy rules out of the box that requires authentication from users via certificates.
 When run as a pod on an existing Kubernetes cluster, it proxies access to the underlying Kubernetes services to provide security.

 As a result, this example is a complex end-to-end configuration that shows how to configure certificates for a service that runs on Kubernetes, and requires a number of configuration files to be injected dynamically via a secret volume to the pod.

+This example will create a pod running the OpenShift Origin master.
+In addition, it will run a three-pod etcd setup to hold OpenShift content.
+OpenShift embeds Kubernetes in the stand-alone setup, so the configuration for OpenShift when it is running against an external Kubernetes cluster is different: content specific to Kubernetes will be stored in the Kubernetes etcd repository (i.e. pods, services, replication controllers, etc.), but OpenShift specific content (builds, images, users, policies, etc.) are stored in its etcd setup.

 ### Step 0: Prerequisites